awanishyadav967/Smart-Contract-Management/README.md

 # Here is How Output will Show to You
 ![Alt text](Screenshot.png)

- If you try to enter value Zero or less than zero then error message will prompt
+ If you try to enter value Zero or less than zero then an error message will prompt

 ![Alt text](Screenshot1.png)